This post may contain affiliate links, please see the privacy policy for details.

 • Take the strips of dough and wrap them around the wieners.
 Try to criss-cross a little, but do not overlap too many layers or they will not bake properly.
 Make sure you leave a little space uncovered to add the eyes later.

-• Place all of the mummies onto a baking sheet lined with parchment paper.
-Make sure they are not too crowded.
-Bake them for 8 to 10 minutes at 350 degrees F or until golden.
+• Space the mummies out on a baking sheet lined with parchment paper.
+Make sure they're not too crowded.
+Bake them for 8 to 10 minutes until golden.

 • Use a small amount of mustard (or ketchup) to attach the candy eyes.